Slider

 Thank you for visiting my website and I hope that you enjoy looking at my photographs as much as I have enjoyed creating them.

 I am an outdoor and documentary photographer based in Cardiff, UK.
-When not taking photographs, I work as a Consultant in Intensive Care Medicine in Aneurin Bevan University Health Board.
-From my very first steps into the mountains of Wales as a teenager I have always taken a camera with me.
-Initially this was to record the places I visited and the routes I climbed with my friends but increasingly I found in photography the medium that I needed to express my love of the mountains and wild places that have been so central to my life.
+My interest in photography grew out of my love for mountains and from my very first steps into the hills as a teenager I always took a camera with me.
+Initially this was to record the places that I visited and the routes that I climbed with my friends.
+Increasingly, however, I found in photography the medium that I needed to express my love of the mountains and wild places that have been so central to my life.
+Until recently, when not taking photographs, I worked as a Consultant in Intensive Care Medicine in Aneurin Bevan University Health Board (ABUHB), but after more than 35 years as a doctor I have now retired allowing me to devote (even) more time to photography.

-I have been privileged to visit some indescribably beautiful parts of our planet, but more and more I find that I have been drawn to the hills and valleys of my local Brecon Beacons National Park.
-This unique landscape, carved from Old Red Sandstone, with its barren broad rolling ridges and flat-topped summits presents unique challenges to the landscape photographer.
-I frequently uses the panoramic format which is ideally suited to the Brecon Beacons’ long escarpments and deep valleys and once lockdown is over I am looking forward, once again, to make my way to a summit ridge before dawn, or linger long after sunset, to capture the best light in which to show the effect of the changing seasons on this distinctive and strangely beautiful landscape that I have come to make my mountain home.
+I have been privileged to visit many extraordinarily beautiful places around the world, but I increasingly find myself drawn to the hills and valleys of my local Brecon Beacons National Park (Bannau Brecheiniog in Welsh).
+This unique landscape, carved from Old Red Sandstone, with its barren broad rolling ridges and flat-topped summits, presents unique challenges to the landscape photographer.
+I have spent many happy years making my way to a summit ridge before dawn, or lingering long after sunset, to capture the best light in which to show the effect of the changing seasons on this distinctive and strangely beautiful landscape that I have come to make my mountain home.

 Photography Equipment